A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient

 \subsection{Concepts of Expressivity and Trainability}

-Whether classical or quantum setting, when we consider the somewhat `learning' task especially with gradient-based methods, two concepts hold significant importance; expressivity and trainability.
-Particularly by following the approximation theory's perspective, learning is defined statistically to be the task of finding the optimal approximation function $\hat{f_n}$ within certain function class $\mathcal{F}$ (e.g. neural networks) of the real, unknown function $f_\rho$ (e.g. true regression function), based on the observed dataset $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^n$~\cite{LearningTheory}.
-Thinking of the regression model
+In both classical and quantum settings, two concepts are particularly important for gradient-based learning: expressivity and trainability.
+From an approximation-theoretic perspective, learning is defined statistically as the problem of finding the optimal approximation function $\hat{f_n}$ of the real, unknown function $f_\rho$ (e.g. true regression function), within certain function class $\mathcal{F}$ (e.g. neural networks with ReLU activation) given an observed dataset $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^n$~\cite{LearningTheory}.
+Consider the regression model